Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 061 : September 8, 2018

 **Today's Progress** :  I continued with the study of the second chapter of the book "Artiﬁcial Intelligence and Games".
-Also wrote a medium article about Working with time, tradeoffs of classifiers other than k nearest neighbor(kNN)
+Also wrote a medium article about using Wekinator to control a drum machine with a webcam.

 **Thoughts** : I am learning new things day by day.